 Adam Zenor is a partner in the firm’s trial division.
 Adam’s practice focuses on complex civil litigation, white collar criminal defense, trial work, and appellate practice.
-He has litigated all manner of cases and secured over 20 trial verdicts for his clients in state and federal court.
-Adam has also successfully litigated over 10 appeals in the United States Court of Appeals for the Eighth Circuit and Iowa’s appellate courts.
+He has litigated all manner of cases and secured over 25 trial verdicts for his clients in Iowa’s state and federal courts.
+Adam has also successfully litigated more than 10 appeals in Iowa’s appellate courts and the United States Court of Appeals for the Eighth Circuit.
+He is a Member of the Multi-Million Dollar Advocates Forum.
 He is a Fellow in the Iowa Academy of Trial Lawyers.

 In his civil practice, Adam represents individuals and businesses in wide-ranging matters including bad faith, breach of contract, construction, coverage issues, dram shop, employment, false claims act, fire, health law, professional negligence, products and premises liability, qui tam, semi truck collisions, serious personal injury, and wrongful death.
 Where appropriate, he has successfully defended clients in motion practice – often obtaining summary dismissal or otherwise trying cases to verdict.
 Recent examples include:

 - Obtaining summary judgment on behalf of Sioux City business owner in complex and high dollar dram shop case.

 - Securing a defense directed verdict in state court on behalf of a Des Moines business owner in a premises liability matter post-Thompson.